TungstenTransformation/KTScripts/Paragraph Classification.md

 ![](https://user-images.githubusercontent.com/47416964/122933611-16a9f600-d36f-11eb-9afd-d3eaf3c33ab5.png)

-You will need to use a script to process them.
+At the bottom of this document is a script to copy paragraphs into a Table Locator.

 ![image](https://user-images.githubusercontent.com/47416964/91288142-ec100080-e790-11ea-9565-1e6bc443513a.png)